We're located at 24 s. High street, New Albany, Ohio 43054 Ph: 614-245-4571

 Haley specializes in working with children & adolescents ages 10-18 years old and adults.
 She has a true passion for working with teens as they develop their identity and the way they see themselves change in response to peers, family, school, and other social environments.
 Haley believes in "meeting a person where they are," which means intentionally listening to understand a client’s values, needs, desires, and even their trauma responses.

 Haley is a lover of public service and anything literary.
 She has experience working in communities, hospice care, crisis and trauma, mental health, and substance use.
 Losing her father to terminal illness in 2020 has allowed Haley to understand the complexity of the grief process and has made her a great support for those experiencing grief and loss.
-Her life mantra is “It gets better,” and her therapeutic approach strives to show clients they have the tools to take back control of their life despite challenging and unexpected circumstances.

 Haley lives in Columbus, Ohio, with her two dogs Pennie and Odie.
 She graduated from the Ohio State University with a Masters in Social Work and is a Licensed Social Worker in the State of Ohio, a member of the National Association of Social Workers, and a member of the Columbus Women’s Rugby Club.
 Haley also proudly serves as an advocate and agent of impact as an aide for a City Council Member.